wangxiao5791509/VisEvent_SOT_Benchmark/README.md

 ![visevent-example](https://github.com/wangxiao5791509/RGB_Event_Tracking_Benchmark/blob/main/videosamples.png)

 ## How to Download VisEvent Dataset?
+We provide both the original **aedat4** (contains the RGB frames, event, time-stamp) and **image** format for VisEvent dataset.
 Currently, the dataset can be obtained from:

 [[**BaiduYun**]()] [[**GoogleDrive**]()] [[**OneDrive**]()]